 Empey and his family wanted to make sure his large collection could educate future generations, so they established a private, free-admittance museum with it.
 When we got called in, the museum was about to move to a new location above the Freeland SportsZone.

-With about 270 of Michigan’s native birds represented in the collection, not to mention mammal specimens and bird eggs, the museum needed a way to help visitors identify which creature they were looking at.
+With about 270 of Michigan’s native birds represented in the collection, not to mention mammal specimens and bird eggs, the museum needed a way to help visitors identify each creature.
 It also had to be useful even for visitors with no prior biology knowledge.

 We designed the touchscreen kiosks to make searching as easy as possible.
 Each cabinet is represented by a large picture on one of the kiosks.
 Visitors can select the picture, and then tap on each animal within the photo to identify it.

 This visual approach means you don’t have to have any idea what the creature’s name is.
 You can simply match the animal in the photo to the actual one that caught your eye.
-Each entry includes the animal’s common and scientific names, plus info about the particular specimen (such as where and when it was collected).
+Each entry includes the animal’s common and scientific names, plus info about where and when that particular specimen was collected.

 Helping the Visitors

 Interestingly enough, our projects for First United Methodist Church of Midland were also about increased searchability.
-The church has a memorial garden to honor its deceased members, and at the time, the only information there about the people remembered was just a list of names.
+The church’s grounds include a memorial garden to honor its deceased members.
+At the time, the only information there about the people remembered was just a list of names.

 First UMC wanted to supply more details, not to mention make the names easier to find.
-So we created a touchscreen station that lets visitors look up people by the first letter of their last name.
+So we created a touchscreen display that lets visitors look up people by the first letter of their last name.
 That way, relatives don’t need to filter through every single name.
-Taking advantage of a touchscreen’s greater space, each entry was expanded to include a brief biography and a photo as well as the person’s name and dates.
+Taking advantage of a touchscreen’s greater space, First UMC expanded each entry to include a brief obituary, besides the person’s name and dates.

 We set up a similar system inside.
 The sanctuary, which was designed by Alden B. Dow, is lined with windows made up of many small panes.
 People can sponsor one of these small windows in honor of a relative, replacing the plain original pane with one bearing a symbol of some sort.
 In the past, the only directory to these windows was a plaque giving very basic information.

-The touchscreen we developed to replace the plaque works like the one outside.
+The touchscreen display we developed to replace the plaque works like the one outside.
 Visitors can search for a certain name without looking at every entry.
-The page for each name includes a photo of the window, making it crystal-clear which one is meant.
+The page for each name includes a photo of the window, making it crystal-clear which one goes with it.
 It even gives a brief explanation of the window’s symbol.

-First UMC wanted to make sure the display wasn’t distracting, so we designed the frame and the touchscreen’s graphics to harmonize with the distinctive style of the sanctuary.
+First UMC wanted to make sure the display wasn’t distracting.
+So, we designed the frame and graphics to harmonize with the sanctuary’s distinctive style.
 The results turned out to be attractive in their own right.
 More importantly, they help First UMC honor its members and make the lookup process easier for visitors.

 That’s really what both of these projects were about — making things easier on visitors.
 So, what are touchscreens good for?
 Let’s see: texting, checking Facebook, watching cat videos, making info easier to find and understand.
 Not a half bad list, if you ask us.